 Although the walking boots were soaked, it wasn't quite the same as a real downpour though: if you have waterproof trousers on, all that rainwater heads straight down to your boots, and if you've not protected your legs correctly (i.e. wear some gaiters - see here), your boots will fill with water.

-Taking them up on the hills and through muddy forests, the boots have continued to be comfortable and dry.
+Taking them up on the hills and through muddy forests, the boots have remained comfortable and dry.

-I’ll update this post if I do find any issues with them, but so far, I’m really pleased with the Ormskirk boots.
+I'll update this post if I find any issues with them, but I'm pleased with the Ormskirk boots.